Women's Liberal Federation: General politics

 The Women's Liberal Federation also strongly believed in improving women's democratic rights in society.
 Throughout a 40 year period, numerous changes were made in the law that enacted more democratic rights for women.
 The United Kingdom suffrage movement, including the WLF, worked to make strides in ensuring these rights.
-Prior to the formation of the Women's Liberal Federation, the suffrage movement in the United Kingdom helped to form the 1869 Municipal Franchise Act, the 1870 Education Act, the 1875 Public Health Act, and the 1882 Married Women's Property Act.
-After the creation of the WLF, the political party also helped to create the 1888 County Council Act and the 1907 Qualification of Women Act.
+Prior to the formation of the Women's Liberal Federation, the suffrage movement in the United Kingdom helped to form the Municipal Corporation (Elections) Act 1869, the Elementary Education Act 1870, the Public Health Act 1875, and the Married Women's Property Act 1882.
+After the creation of the WLF, the political party also helped to create the Local Government Act 1888 and the Qualification of Women (County and Borough Councils) Act 1907.

 Other than working towards equality in the voting system and in the government, the Liberal government and the women's suffrage movement groups, including the Women's Liberal Federation, also focused on attempting to rectify some of the social issues present at the time.
 As a whole, the government and these groups were in favour of raising taxes for the general public as a way to fund workers' sickness and unemployment benefits.
 However, when they faced backlash and opposition to this potential bill, these suffragette campaigns aimed to work even harder and even stronger in order to gain success.

 After 1916, the Liberal government began to work on political reformation after the war.
 Because of the war, many elements within the society had changed.
 Not only were men affected by these societal changes, but it quickly became apparent that women provided a large contribution to war efforts, including raising the women's employment rate over 10%, primarily in work forces otherwise dominated by men.
 The suffragette movement groups used this knowledge to remind the society that the war could not have been carried out without the help of these women.
-This information influenced the production of the Representation of the People Act of 1918, which would grant nearly all men and women the right to vote under certain circumstances.
+This information influenced the production of the Representation of the People Act 1918, which would grant nearly all men and women the right to vote under certain circumstances.
 Though this act was denied at first, 10 years later, in 1928, women finally gained the right to vote on the same basis as men.

 Regardless, the WLF did succeed in one very important thing.
 The WLF were persistent in actually obtaining a bill to pass that gave women the right to vote.
 This bill was passed in June in the year 1914.
 Not only that, but the WLF also obtained the Cambridge Resolution to pass, which stated clearly that they as a whole would withdraw support from candidates who in any way did not support the adoption of the women's suffrage.
 Throughout their journey, the WLF had many roller coasters with increased and decreased in members leaving and joining the organization.